puppetlabs/puppet-docs/source/puppet/5.3/install_osx.md

     `puppet-agent-1.3.2.osx10.11.dmg`

+    Note that the filename uses "osx" on newer versions of the operating system, which are called macOS.

     To see which versions of Puppet and its related tools and components are in a given `puppet-agent` release, as well as release notes for each release, [see About Puppet agent](./about_agent.html).

     > **Previous package names**